Elevating technical onboarding programs: Insights from Microsoft

 Onboarding in tech companies has many elements, including practical aspects such as getting the new hires a badge and laptop, their technical onboarding and ramp up, and familiarizing them with the company’s culture and mindset.
 In large companies, these different elements of onboarding are many times handled by different entities, leading to gaps and redundancies in the process, in turn resulting in a sub-optimal experience for new hires.

-Improving Onboarding
+Improving onboarding

 Swati noticed some high level patterns across the individual onboarding programs at Microsoft.
 A lot of the meaty work of onboarding, such as helping new hires understand the group’s culture, ramping up on new technology, and understanding priorities and deliverables, was happening at a sub-organization or division level.
 While full ownership of their own onboarding programs gave these engineering groups autonomy and authority, it also took away valuable scaffoldings and standards.
 As a result, groups working in silos, found themselves starting from scratch and missing opportunities for increased efficiencies that can come through collaboration and shared knowledge.